NURS FPX 9904 Assessment 2 Project Summary Report

 These results show that we need to keep working on routine screening and make doctors more aware of CVD in their patients.
 Improving the accuracy of SDB diagnoses and the timing of interventions leads to better symptom relief, less healthcare use, and a higher quality of life-related to health (Lee et al., 2021; Peppard et al., 2021).

 In this way, nurses can help these results happen because they are informed and keep their skills up to date.
-They can do this by teaching patients and/or their families how to follow treatment plans and by constantly checking on the progress of the disease or sickness.
+They can do this by teaching patients and their families how to follow treatment plans and constantly checking on the progress of the disease or sickness.
 This proactive method not only makes the patient’s situation better, but it also makes sure that care is coordinated well across all of the healthcare organizations.

 Healthcare System Benefits